 In general, locals also say to keep an eye on your belongings, especially in crowded areas or public transit.

 If you're in Rome, store your suitcase in one of LuggageHero's Rome locations.
 They have fifty spots all over the city, and this can reduce the risk of bag-snatching.

 If you’re traveling from the US and are up to date on your regular vaccines, you’re all set in terms of medical preparations.
 No special vaccines or medicines required!

-Although you’ll be mostly drinking Aperol spritz, Chianti, or other Italian drinks, be reassured that you can totally drink the water.
+And although you’ll be mostly drinking Aperol spritz, Chianti, or other classic Italian drinks, be reassured that you can totally drink the water.
 Italy’s tap water is safe.
 In fact, it’s just as good or even better than what you’d drink in the US.

 And for more on Italy travel, check out: